 - Access to and use of radio spectrum.

 - Regulation aimed at securing a fair competitive trading environment.

 - Technical matters affecting the industry.

 FCS Ethical Code of Business Practice

 - Members of the FCS are committed to offering the highest standards of professional and ethical service to their customers.

-- Members comply with relevant obligations as set out in UK legislation including the Communications Act 2003 and with Codes of Practice and Standards or Regulations agreed from time to time by the FCS Board of Directors or relevant members' groups.
+- Members must comply with relevant obligations as set out in UK legislation and regulation including the Communications Act 2003 and with Codes of Practice and Standards or Regulations agreed from time to time by the FCS Board of Directors or relevant members' groups.

 - Members ensure that staff receive appropriate training, are encouraged to obtain relevant qualifications and maintain their professional skills.

 - Members carry an appropriate level of public liability insurance, the certificate for which will be displayed in all operating premises (notes 1 and 2).